-Not sure whether or not you’re eligible to take maternity or parental leave?
+Not sure whether or not you’re entitled to take maternity or parental leave?

 Maternity leave entitlements in Australia are determined primarily by Federal Government regulations.

 State Government laws and individual employer policies are also applicable and can vary widely, which means this information is more of a starting point – so make sure you confirm the details for your individual situation with your employer.

-The following is a summary of the main eligibility requirements and conditions, as set by the Federal Government.
+The following is a summary of the main maternity leave eligibility requirements and conditions, as set by the Federal Government.

 - You must have worked continuously for one employer for 12 months in full-time, part-time or in some cases casual employment.

 - You can begin leave up to 6 weeks before you are expected to give birth (i.e. in week 34 of your pregnancy) – or earlier if agreed upon by your employer.
 If adopting or or your partner is having a baby, you can start leave the day of the birth/adoption.

 - You can take 52 weeks of unpaid parental leave – this applies to both parents, if both are working and are eligible (although only 8 weeks can be take at the same time).
 If your partner has not taken their share of unpaid parental leave, you can apply for a further 52 weeks straight after the first lot.